mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 But, once we know how that works we can start a project from scratch.
 Along the way we can create a template for future projects.
 That means we don't have a lot of setup to start with.
 We create a project folder and a 'src' and 'tests' folder therein.
 That's it.
 We'll add an asdf based project/system definition as we go along.

-To get started and since we use a test-driven approach we'll start with adding an acceptance test for the first feature, the imprint page.
+To get started and since we use a test-driven approach we'll start with adding an integration (or acceptance) test for the first feature, the imprint page.

 In order to add tests that are part of a full test suite we'll start creating an overall 'all-tests' test suite.
 So we'll create a new Lisp file and add the following code and save it as 'tests/all-tests.lisp':